Jestercheek123/EvaP/Home.md

 ### About this Wiki

 As completely as possible this Wiki describes the evaluation process itself, the functionality of the evaluation platform and reasons for design decisions.
-It contains all important information for the administrating student representatives and for everyone who is interested in taking part in the platform's development.
+It contains all important information for the administrating evaluation team and for everyone who is interested in taking part in the platform's development.

 This is not a user manual, but it provides some background knowledge about the concepts used within the project.